javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 There are many other tags with their own classes that may have specific properties and methods, while some elements, such as `<span>`, `<section>`, `<article>` do not have any specific properties, so they are instances of `HTMLElement` class.

-So, the full set of properties and methods of a given node comes as the result of the inheritance.
+So, the full set of properties and methods of a given node comes as the result of the chain of inheritance.

 For example, let's consider the DOM object for an `<input>` element.
 It belongs to [HTMLInputElement](https://html.spec.whatwg.org/multipage/forms.html#htmlinputelement) class.